f3rno64/time-speak/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-A tiny utility library providing a method that parses natural language dates, times, and intervals to either a `Date` instance or a numerical value in milliseconds.
+A tiny utility library _with no dependencies_ that parses natural language dates, times, and intervals to either a `Date` instance or a numerical value in milliseconds.

 ## Installation